 - George of Angels Finance spoke of a project he’s developing in Uganda where people can donate a portion of their phone airtime to charities – and he is seeking mentors, a bank to be the trustee, and developers to put it on phones

-– Brian (a co-founder of Seacom who recently stepped down) has founded Black Rhino that invests in infrastructure in Africa.
+- Brian (a co-founder of Seacom who recently stepped down) has founded Black Rhino which invests in infrastructure in Africa.
 He notes that such developments should have social inclusion, smart financing (governments should not put crippling liabilities on their balance sheet) and smarter (transformational) technology.
-They are seeking people with experience in social work, and environmental work especially French-speaking ones.
+They are seeking people with experience in social work, and environmental work, especially French-speaking ones.

-– James of Dahlberg talked about the long history of philanthropy in Africa.
-They want to identify and celebrate champions of philanthropy across Africa, mapping out high givers of interest, and create a platform for collaboration, and acknowledge their efforts.
+- James of Dahlberg talked about the long history of philanthropy in Africa.
+They want to identify and celebrate champions of philanthropy across Africa, map out high givers of interest, create a platform for collaboration, and acknowledge their efforts.

 - Arthur, the deputy prime minister of Zimbabwe, said that despite his background (McKinsey, MIT, Rhodes) he felt lonely as there were no other political leaders present.
 He urged ALN members to make sacrifices and take a plunge into politics, (become political gangsters) in order to be true continental leaders.

-Don’t ignore Politics: This was under-scored by another speaker Tutu Agyare who lamented that while most in the room comfortable with big positions, or making money from foreign corporations, they had to take more risk to build their countries as they could do better jobs than the minister in our countries.
-Also it was important to take more risk at a young age as you don’t have to be 70 years old to run an African country.
+Don’t ignore Politics: This was underscored by another speaker Tutu Agyare who lamented that while most in the room were comfortable with big positions, or making money from foreign corporations, they had to take more risk to build their countries as they could do better jobs than the minister in our countries.
+Also, it was important to take more risks at a young age as you don’t have to be 70 years old to run an African country.

 He also talked about the need to have a belief in something like the society (now bank), not just an interest, to transform it from 2,000 to 7 million customers (more than the number of people who voted in Kenya’s presidential elections).
-Also, that, while success is not always celebrated, having a belief enables you to do things like persuading villagers to convert their society savings into investment in the society and they have been paid back to a point that the village Nyagatugu maybe the richest rural village per capita in Africa.
+Also, while success is not always celebrated, having a belief enables you to do things like persuading villagers to convert their society savings into investments in the society and they have been paid back to a point that the village Nyagatugu may be the richest rural village per capita in Africa.

 Talk from a King: The closing Keynote was given by King Kgosi Leruo Molotlegi II of the Royal Bafokeng Nation in South Africa.